fabiods/acmxc/README.md

 Models (ACMs) for the correlation energy.
 It drives electronic structure calculations from several codes and computes total energies.
-Actually the following codes are supported: TURBOMOLE, Crystal
+Actually the following codes are supported: TURBOMOLE, Crystal.

 == PREREQUISITES ==